Primary takeaways: Abortion politics, DeSantis flexes muscle

 Trump set out to demonstrate his dominance of the GOP this primary season, and he succeeded — to a point.

 His approval helped set the party’s Senate field and was pivotal in a number of hotly contested primaries.
 He claimed his biggest prize last week, when his chosen candidate beat Rep. Liz Cheney in Wyoming’s Republican primary.
-On Tuesday, his chosen candidate, Air Force veteran and conservative activist Anna Luna, won her primary in an open GOP-leaning seat on Florida’s Gulf Coast.
+On Tuesday, Trump’s chosen candidate, Air Force veteran and conservative activist Anna Luna, won her primary in an open GOP-leaning seat on Florida’s Gulf Coast.

 But Trump had some huge humiliations — especially when he tried to intervene in governor’s races in Idaho, Nebraska and especially Georgia, where Trump failed to oust Gov. Brian Kemp for refusing to overturn the 2020 election in his state and award it to Trump.